FAQ on lab storage

 chmod to restrict access to data within your lab for confidentiality purposes.
 All data within a lab will principally be accessible for all lab users in our agreement framework.
 Contact us for a dialogue on heightened security measures if you need increased data confidentiality.

-See our Data coordinator FAQ for questions regarding backup and restore.
+See our Data administrator FAQ for questions regarding backup and restore.

 # General archiving